notoddity/bitfields-py/README.md

 # bitfields-py
-`bitfields-py` is a simple way to abstract away bitmasking bitfields used for things like permissions, flags, etc. I didn't want to have to write another `1 >> n` or `1 << n` in my code ever again.
-I wanted to easily define a subclass and assign some properties at certain bit locations to some name and have those be easily readable, editable and serializable.
-I finally wanted to build this into marshmallow to help automatically parse bitfields over json passed by api's.
+`bitfields-py` is a simple way to abstract away bitmasking bitfields used for things like permissions, flags, etc.

 Automatically serialize and de-sserialize bitfields via marshmallow